Chapter 4 - Borrowed Regulation

 Prelude

 There are moments in early care that look trivial from the outside and are not trivial at all.
 A baby cannot settle.
 A toddler collapses into rage because the wrong cup was placed on the table.
 A school-aged child returns from the world overstimulated, brittle, and no longer able to carry what the day has placed inside them.
 In such moments, the adult does not merely comfort.
 The adult lends structure.
 They take into themselves, for a time, what the child cannot yet organize alone: pace, rhythm, proportion, sequence, return.
 What appears on the surface as soothing is often something more fundamental.
 It is borrowed regulation.
-The neurobiological dimension of this process has been extensively described in the developmental neuroscience literature on interactive affect regulation (Schore 1994; 2012).
-And it may be one of the earliest forms in which a human being learns not simply to feel better, but not to collapse before reality.
+Its neurobiological dimension has been extensively described in the literature on interactive affect regulation (Schore 1994; 2012).
+It may be one of the earliest forms in which a human being learns not simply to feel better, but not to collapse before reality.

 I. Care as the Earliest Scene of Formation